Paschou-Lab/ReAct/README.md

 **[Case-case GWAS](#Case-case-GWAS)** -- [fast forward to demo](#A-quick-demo-of-ccGWAS)

+We also provided codes for the simulator we used to generate synthetic data (toy input).
+Please see the readme file in _Simulator_ for more details.

 _Updated Mar 2021: Added preliminary sample overlap correction for GrpPRS module._

 _Updated Apr 17 2021: more robust matrix inverse (svd) in MetaAnalysis module; adjusted iteration steps to accelerate convergence._